Share Your Travel Stories!

 A small city of approximately, 250,000 people, the Siem Reap River splits this delightful town into two halves.
 Travelling through the middle, the river was created by the ancient kings of the Khmer Empire to provide water to the city.…

-Phnom Penh-Siem Reap Having recently travelled the length and breadth of Southeast Asia on various transport; including an overnight sleeper train, a long-haul bus, and a river ferry, the choice to travel our next leg, the length of Cambodia, by…
+Having recently travelled the length and breadth of Southeast Asia on various transport; including an overnight sleeper train, a long-haul bus, and a river ferry, the choice to travel our next leg, the length of Cambodia, by road, definitely fitted…

-Locally known as Koch Dach (Before you read this story, for context, I suggest you read Phnom Penh-City Tour ).
-Early the following day, Sorya picked us up in his Tuk Tuk.
-We traveled for 10 minutes across the Mekong…
+(Before reading this story, to provide context, I suggest you read Phnom Penh-City Tour ).
+Silk Island is locally known as Koch Dach Early the following day, Sorya picked us up in his Tuk Tuk.
+We traveled for 10 minutes…

 Six hours after leaving Vietnam, we docked at Phnom Penh.
 Excited.
 Anticipating our first experience of Cambodia.
 Disembarking from our ferry into a hot sticky day onto a very steep and crowded bridge, chaos reigned.
 Where was our stowed luggage?…